RiyaMehta16/Team-Believers_BFCET_Intel_OpenVINO_chatbot/README.md

 # Health-related Chatbot Project

 ## Project Title
-Health-related GPT-2 Fine-tuned Chatbot with Intel® OpenVINO™ Optimization
+Health-related GPT-2 Fine-tuned Chatbot with Intel OpenVINO Optimization

 ## Description
-This project addresses the challenge of "Running GenAI on Intel AI Laptops and Simple LLM Inference on CPU and Fine-tuning of LLM Models using Intel® OpenVINO™".
-It implements a chatbot using a fine-tuned GPT-2 model for health-related conversations, optimized for efficient inference on Intel CPUs.
-The project includes data preprocessing, model training, and optimization using OpenVINO, designed to understand and respond to health-related queries based on a custom dataset.
+This project caters to the problem statement of “Running GenAI on Intel AI Laptops and Simple LLM Inference on CPU and Fine-tuning of LLM Models using Intel® OpenVINO™”.
+It incorporates a health-oriented chatbot that is based on a GPT-2 model which is fine-tuned for inference on Intel CPUs.
+The concept of the project implies data preprocessing, model training and OpenVINO optimization for the search of Health related queries based on a set of heath related data.

 ## Installation Instructions
 1. Ensure you have Python 3.x installed.